FreeRTOS Porting Guide for AXON/EDM/PICO-IMX93

 Introduction

 This article details the process of porting and running FreeRTOS on the Cortex-M33 core of the NXP i.MX93 platform.
 It covers booting the M33 core via binary loading with U-Boot, synchronizing boot parameters with Linux, and establishing inter-core communication using the remoteproc and RPMsg drivers.
-The setup is validated through successful execution of example applications: hello_world
+The setup is validated through successful execution of example applications: hello_world, rpmsg_lite_str_echo_rtos and rpmsg_lite_pingpong_rtos.

 Part1: Set Up the Environment